August 26, 2016

 I still think this is pretty good men’s advice.
 Plan a good stubble!
 Doesn’t cost you anything.

-Probably didn’t fit into the consumerist agenda the company was trying to push, but I stand by this menswear advice.
+Probably didn’t fit into the consumerist agenda the company was trying to push.
+I stand by this menswear advice, although I make an exception for calculator watches.

 Probably should have told the reader to buy a blazer in every colour or something, but I’m still running off blazer knowledge from five years ago, and I’m doing fine.
 Blazers don’t change that much.

 These next few veer into heteronormative dating advice.
-Is it skeezy to engineer a date, or is it ”romantic”?
-Don’t form an opinion just yet; we have yet to fully explore the topic.
+Is it skeezy to engineer a date, or is it “romantic”?
+I think we both know the answer here, but let's explore the topic further.

 This one would be pretty hard to pull off but I think it’d be a date this nameless female love interest would tell her friends about.

 Why do people insist on talking about their phones?
-I don’t care what plan you’re on or how much you’re spending every month.
-Do other people?
-Maybe if people had more caramel hearts on their drinks they’d actually try to connect on a personal level.
+I don’t care about your data plan or how much you’re spending every month.
+Does everyone else?
+Maybe if people had more caramel hearts on their drinks, they’d be less proud of themselves for getting one free gigabyte.

 You’re going to spend your whole relationship picking apart each others’ flaws anyway, so why not start now? #mensfashion